Comparing Regions of the 13 Colonies

 Combined with the hard rocky land, cold climate and long winters, New England was a poor area for large farming operations.
 However, many colonists known as "yeoman farmers" had small family-owned farms that grew a variety of crops.

-Many other colonists relied on fishing and whaling off the New England coast.
+Many colonists relied on fishing and whaling off the New England coast.
 Others settled in small towns and became craftsmen or merchants.
 The forests provided excellent lumber for building boats and homes for the growing population.

 Many of the settlers to the New England Colonies were Puritans, hard working, and very religious.
 Close families and strong communities were very important to them.